peotry/gitcode/helloworld/readme.txt

-This is my first git code
+# This is my first git code
+This is a hello world project